likhith214/Sentimental-Anaysis-by-Scraping-Reviews-from-Amazon-/README.md

 If you want to contribute to this project, please fork the repository and create a pull request.
 Feel free to open issues for any bugs or feature requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or feedback, feel free to reach out at [your-email@example.com].

----

 ### Disclaimer